This private collection forms the heart of the Library.

-Many of the volumes are from the library of leading Irish diplomat Count Gerald Edward O'Kelly de Gallach (1890-1968) which Princess Grace purchased in the 1970s.
-There are also books inscribed to the Prince and Princess by former Irish president Eamon De Valera in 1961.
-In 1978, Princess Grace acquired the complete collection of Irish-American music scores collected between 1932 and 1954 by Michael E O’Donnell from Philadelphia, her native city.
+Many of the volumes are from the library of leading Irish diplomat Count Gerald Edward O'Kelly de Gallach (1890-1968), which Princess Grace purchased in the 1970s.
+There are also books inscribed to the Prince and Princess by former President Eamon De Valera in 1961 during their state visit to Ireland.